rpeyron/libxmldiff/README.md

 Windows Build is done with Visual Studio Community Edition.
 Please use the latest version in build/ (older vc version are not maintained)

+# Developer Documentation

+A developer documentation is available on [the github pages](https://rpeyron.github.io/libxmldiff/html/)

 # Contributing